liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/20-frontend-development-in-liferay/20-metal-js/00-metal-js-intro.markdown

     // ...
     {/template}

 Metal.js has two main classes: `State`, and `Component` which extends from `State`.
 The `Component` class adds additional rendering features for your Component.
-So, if your Component doesn't require rendering, you can just use `State`.
+If your Component doesn't require rendering, you can just use `State`.

 The figure below illustrates the architecture for Metal.js: